-Negotiations for a new collective bargaining agreement (CBA) between the National Hockey League Player’s Association (NHLPA) and the NHL’s team owners took a tumultuous turn in mid-August, a month before the current agreement’s looming expiration date of September 15.
+Negotiations for a new collective bargaining agreement (CBA) between the National Hockey League Player’s Association (NHLPA) and the NHL’s team owners took a tumultuous turn back in August of 2012, a month before the agreement’s looming expiration date of September 15.

 SI.com writer Stu Hackel praised union negotiator Fehr for using, “the language of compromise rather than confrontation.”
 Whether league owners will be willing to match that spirit and hammer out an agreement with the NHLPA remains to be seen.

 Both sides would have been wise to abandon hard-bargaining positions and seek tradeoffs among the many issues at stake, which also include salary caps and free agency.
 If the two sides couldn’t come together, their negotiations could escalate into the type of conflict they faced in 2004, when the players were locked out for an entire season.
 The lockout earned the NHL the infamous distinction of being the North American professional sports league to lose an entire season of games due to a labor conflict.
 The league could have had difficulty rebounding from another canceled season, particularly in the midst of an economic downturn.

 How do you think NHL negotiations can help at the bargaining table?
 Share your thoughts in the comments.

 Editor’s note: This article as originally published in 2012 and has been updated.